deencat/aura-project-v1/.documentation/Project Management Plan.md

   - Updated Hair Removal page to use TreatmentImage for all treatment images
   - Created comprehensive Playwright tests for TreatmentImage component rendering
   - Improved responsive behavior of images across all device sizes
+- Created "Glow" facial treatment page with detailed content:
+  - Implemented comprehensive treatment description with multi-layer benefits
+  - Created image carousel for treatment benefits using TreatmentImage component
+  - Added interactive FAQ section with expandable content
+  - Styled with consistent design system based on site standards
+  - Created proper directory structure for treatment images
+  - Added comprehensive Playwright tests to verify page functionality and content

 ### Pending Tasks (Prioritized)
-1. Update Playwright tests to verify TreatmentImage implementation
+1. Update Playwright tests for remaining pages using TreatmentImage
-   - Update test selectors for new image implementation
-   - Add specific tests for image component rendering
-   - Ensure all tests pass with the new component structure
+   - Ensure all pages are using the new TreatmentImage component consistently
-   - Add test coverage for fallback image functionality
+   - Add tests for fallback image functionality across all treatment pages
+   - Review and fix any failing tests related to image component changes
 2. Implement remaining TreatmentImage updates across the site
-   - Update all other treatment pages to use the TreatmentImage component
-   - Standardize image naming conventions across the site
+   - Standardize image naming conventions across all treatments
    - Review and update image paths for consistency
-   - Create consistent placeholder images for all categories and types
+   - Create consistent placeholder images for any missing categories and types
+3. Create additional treatment pages for remaining services
+   - Implement treatment pages for any missing facial treatments
+   - Add specialized body treatment pages as needed
+   - Ensure all pages use standardized components and structure
-3. Implement CMS functionality for content management
+4. Enhance CMS functionality for content management
-   - Enhance admin dashboard interface
-   - Expand service management with advanced editing features
    - Complete blog & testimonial management functionality
    - Support multilingual content (Traditional Chinese, Simplified Chinese, English)
    - Implement promotion & coupon code management
    - Develop staff profile management interface
-4. Create remaining individual treatment pages
 5. Add more comprehensive test coverage
 6. Implement responsive design refinements for mobile devices
 7. Add animations and transitions for improved UX